hacksjs/hacksjs/.github/ISSUE_TEMPLATE/REFACTOR.md

 Suggest how the internal structure and design of the source code and configuration can be changed in such as way that it will make the system easier to maintain and develop further.

 This category of work is focused on the needs of the developers and maintainers of the software system, rather than its owners or users.
-The proposed changes should not impact the external behavior or interfaces of the program.
+The proposed changes should not impact the external operations and interfaces, or the internal behaviors, of the program.
 While refactoring work may not directly improve external non-functional attributes such as performance and scalability, good architecture and clean code is the foundation on which high quality systems are built.

 Technical debt (aka design debt) is a popular metaphor for explaining the value of refactoring to organizations that pay the development bills.